Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output2](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%202.png)
-**Objective:** Calculate and display the share of each energy type in total electricity production for the most recent year.

 ### 3. Which year in the dataset was the most productive for global electricity production from nuclear energy?
 ```SQL
 SELECT year